Impact of the COVID-19 pandemic on gridiron football: 2020 season

-At the onset of the pandemic, the National Football League (NFL) had already concluded its previous season after the Super Bowl LIV in early February 2020.
+At the onset of the pandemic, the National Football League (NFL) had already concluded its previous season after Super Bowl LIV in early February 2020.
 Experts acknowledged that the San Francisco 49ers' loss in Super Bowl LIV may have averted early community transmission in California via post-game celebrations and victory parades.

 On March 12, NFL had been in its off-season where various NFL teams began to suspend travel by their coaches and player scouts, while the league itself had advised its non-critical staff to work from home.
 The league did not allow teams to re-open their facilities until restrictions are sufficiently lifted in all U.S. states that contain NFL teams.

-The pandemic had an impact on the 2020 NFL Draft; draft-eligible players were prohibited by the league from travelling to meet team personnel, and vice versa.
+The pandemic had an impact on the 2020 NFL draft; draft-eligible players were prohibited by the league from travelling to meet team personnel, and vice versa.
 The draft went on as scheduled, but public festivities in Las Vegas were canceled, and the draft switched to a remote format where team staff convened from home, with all 32 teams being linked to each other and league staff via Microsoft Teams and other communication software.
 NFL Commissioner Roger Goodell announced the first-round picks from his home in Bronxville, New York.
 The NFL hosted a charity appeal throughout the draft, supporting aid-related charities.
-During the broadcast, Goodell announced that Las Vegas would instead host the 2022 NFL Draft.
+During the broadcast, Goodell announced that Las Vegas would instead host the 2022 NFL draft.